| Constipation: A

 unbundling stimulates competition between carriers, and service

+and content providers, leading to increased investment.
 The smart ISPs are already reinventing themselves.
 They’ve

 added new billing systems and server technology so identify,